melonmanchan/yolorequire/README.md

 And everything is installed and just works again!
 No biggie!

+## How does it work?

+Basically, initializing this module extends the existing Node.js require object to automatically install dependancies if the a module by a name is not found.
+You should probably not use this for any serious project, by the way!

 ## Tips and tricks

 You can pass command line parameters to npm either as an array of strings or a single string!